dojonorth/promise-lander-kata/README.md

 Have a go with both the callback and the promises variants.
 Feel free to have a go in different languages.

-For the JavaScript versions, either use the test harness provided, or load the code in the browser using the lander.html file
+For the JavaScript versions, either use the test harness provided, or load the code in the browser using the

+    lander.html

+file

-To use the test harness you'll need node installed
+To use the test harness you'll need node and grunt installed

 Just run

+    grunt test

-grunt test from the command line.
+from the command line.
+The node modules have been installed locally already.

 The API to the lander:

-deployLaser
+# deployLaser
-deploySoilSampler
+# deploySoilSampler
-deployAtmosphereSampler
+# deployAtmosphereSampler
-sendResults
+# sendResults
-releaseHarpoon
+# releaseHarpoon
-fireLaunchThrusters
+# fireLaunchThrusters
-plotCourseToEarth
+# plotCourseToEarth
-sendDistressSignal
+# sendDistressSignal

 Tasks:

-1) deploy the soil sampler
+1. deploy the soil sampler
-2) deploy the soil sampler, send the results of the laser experiment when complete
+2. deploy the soil sampler, send the results of the laser experiment when complete
-3) deploy the soil sampler and the atmosphere sampler at the same time (i.e. don't wait for one to complete before doing the other)
+3. deploy the soil sampler and the atmosphere sampler at the same time (i.e. don't wait for one to complete before doing the other)
-4) deploy the soil sampler and the atmosphere sampler in parallel, as above.
+4. deploy the soil sampler and the atmosphere sampler in parallel, as above.
 When both are complete send both sets of results together
-5) release the harpoon.
+5. release the harpoon.
 When this has completed, fire launch thrusters.
 When this has completed, plot course to earth
-6) fire launch thrusters.
+6. fire launch thrusters.
 If successful, plot course for earth, otherwise, send distress signal